 Salisbury Cove, ME 04672

 My research involves studying and restoring eelgrass populations in Frenchman Bay using a community-based approach.
 I am collaborating with George W. Kidder III, Ph.D.
-(MDI Biological Laboratory) to evaluate the efficacy of various methods of restoration.
+(MDI Biological Laboratory), to evaluate the efficacy of various methods of restoration.
 Together we are mapping eelgrass recovery and tracking the colonization of restored eelgrass beds by marine invertebrates and fishes.
 I am also collaborating with Karen James, Ph.D.
-(MDI Biological Laboratory), who uses a DNA bar-coding technique to assist with species identification and Larissa Williams, Ph.D.
-(Bates College) who is examining the genetic composition of eelgrass populations in the Frenchman Bay area.
+(MDI Biological Laboratory), who uses a DNA bar-coding technique to assist with species identification, and Larissa Williams, Ph.D.
+(Bates College), who is examining the genetic composition of eelgrass populations in the Frenchman Bay area.
 In addition, both Drs.
 James and Williams are using molecular methods to help understand the impact of the invasive green crab on eelgrass populations throughout the Frenchman Bay area.
-Finally, I study water quality in areas from which we harvest eelgrass for transplantation and at our restoration sites and in surrounding areas in order to understand the role of changing environmental conditions on eelgrass.
+Finally, I study water quality in areas from which we harvest eelgrass for transplantation, at our restoration sites, and in surrounding areas in order to understand the impact of changing environmental conditions on eelgrass.

-I help to coordinate the activities of the Frenchman Bay Partners, a group of stakeholders including fishermen, aquaculture industry representatives, non-profit organizations, education and research institutions, and individual community members who are working together to ensure a healthy future for Frenchman Bay.
-Eelgrass is one of the four conservation targets that have been prioritized by this group.
+I help coordinate the activities of the Frenchman Bay Partners, a group of stakeholders including fishermen, aquaculture industry representatives, nonprofit organizations, education and research institutions, and individual community members who are working together to ensure a healthy future for Frenchman Bay.
+Eelgrass is one of the four conservation targets the group has prioritized.

-As Director of the Community Environmental Health Laboratory (CEHL), I am responsible for recruiting volunteers to participate in a variety of citizen science initiatives, including eelgrass mapping and restoration.
+As director of the Community Environmental Health Laboratory (CEHL), I am responsible for recruiting volunteers to participate in a variety of citizen science initiatives, including eelgrass mapping and restoration.
 In addition, I engage student interns, teachers, and community members as water quality monitors in the Maine Healthy Beaches Program and as phytoplankton monitors in the Maine Volunteer Phytoplankton Monitoring Program.
 I am also responsible for outreach and education initiatives in five local schools.
-Currently, middle school students are studying eelgrass habitats in aquaria in their classrooms and designing experiments to address questions they have about relationships between organisms that utilize eelgrass-based ecosystems.
+Currently, middle school students are studying eelgrass habitats in aquaria in their classrooms and designing experiments to address their questions about relationships among organisms in eelgrass-based ecosystems.

-- Science Cafés Begin with the Future of Frenchman Bay (January 24, 2014)
+Science Cafés begin with the future of Frenchman Bay

 A unique coastal watershed survey in Maine.
 Journal of Soil and Water Conservation.
 Disney JE, Prinbeck G, Steele Z – 2014; 69(3):89A-94A doi:10.2489/jswc.69.3.89A